-Provide an outline of the manufacturing method, from the receipt of the cells and tissues to the isolation of somatic stem cells and the establishment of the final product.
+Provide an outline of the manufacturing method, from the receipt of the cells and tissues to be used as raw materials to the isolation of somatic stem cells and the establishment of the final product.
 Describe the technical details of the process and necessary process control and product quality control.